CIT2202/pdo-simple-crud/pdo-php-databases.md

 So if we use ```fetch()``` we don't need a ```foreach``` loop to output the result.

 ## Prepared Statements
-The second way in which we will run SQL statements using PDO is using prepared statements.
+The second way in which we will run SQL statements is using prepared statements.
 Whenever the query involves user input we need to use a prepared statement e.g. the user enters a search term that we use to query the database or the user enters a username and password that we need to check against details in a database table.
 Have a look at the following example:
 ```php
 <?php
 try{